-- Establish policies, rules, procedures and controls of risk management for every risk categories in accordance with the supervisory guidelines and Bank's criteria. - Implement risk management strategies to comply with Risk Management Policy and to ensure that risks are assessed, monitored and controlled within the pre-specified level of Risk Appetite. - Review the policies related to risk management and risk management system to ensure the effectiveness of risk management and compliance management within the Bank. - Approval of criteria in relation to granting credits, making commitments, and undertaking credit-liked transactions shall be strictly complied with and based on risk management framework established by the Bank, supervisory framework, and the credit policy. - Risk status is required to report to the Board of Directors on a regular basis.
+• Establish policies, rules, procedures and controls of risk management for every risk categories in accordance with the supervisory guidelines and Bank's criteria.

+- Implement risk management strategies to comply with Risk Management Policy and to ensure that risks are assessed, monitored and controlled within the pre-specified level of Risk Appetite. - Review the policies related to risk management and risk management system to ensure the effectiveness of risk management and compliance management within the Bank. - Approval of criteria in relation to granting credits, making commitments, and undertaking credit-liked transactions shall be strictly complied with and based on risk management framework established by the Bank, supervisory framework, and the credit policy.
+All these activities must be examined before submission to the Board of Directors for approval. - Monitor and Check the Bank's status on compliance with applicable laws and regulations, including monitor and provide updates with respect to any movement of regulators to the parent company of the Bank and other bodies within the Bank, as necessary. - Promote the risk awareness in a Bank. - Regular report to the Executive Committee and/or Board of Directors, as appropriate, on risk, risk status, compliance, IT outsourcing, and IT security matters. - Consider risk factors related to new products of the Bank. - Discuss on significant matters and the Bank's crisis management system in ordinary times and promoting crisis management in emergencies - Discuss on the Bank's risk management policies and plans to be proposed to the Board. - Monitor the Bank's risks and risk management, internal capital adequacy assessment. - Review and approve as delegated by BDM on the new arrangement, or significant revisions, or renew of Strategic function under Material Outsourcing, Non-strategic overseas service and Critical IT outsourcing (Non-cloud computing with service provider outside the group, Cloud computing-private cloud outside the group and public cloud);